mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the node

-The path secret value for a given node is encrypted to the subtree rooted at the parent's non-updated child.
-That is, the child on the copath of the sender's leaf node.
+The path secret value for a given node is encrypted to the subtree rooted at the parent's non-updated child, i.e., the child on the copath of the sender's leaf node.
 There is one encryption of the path secret to each public key in the resolution of the non-updated child.